Big Bang GitLab Continuous Integration (CI) Workflow📜

 The infrastructure pipeline is designed to have no human interaction, and is scoped to the lifecycle of the pipeline.
 This means a single pipeline is fully responsible for provisioning infrastructure, but just as important, deprovisioning infrastructure, ensuring resources are not orphaned.

-More information on the full set of infrastructure tests are below:
+More information on the full set of infrastructure tests are provided in the following:

 Link to draw.io diagram file.
 This diagram file should be modified on draw.io and exported into this repository when the developer / ci workflow changes.
 It is provided here for ease of use.